mhcoffin/fugalist-docs/content/docs/tool/composite-tab/_index.md

 ![Example](/composite-tab.png)

-If you assign this composite sound (**Sustain**) to some combination of playing techniques then, when Dorico plays a note with those techniques, it will decide whether to use a **staccato** sound or a **sustain** based the duration of the note.
+If you assign this composite sound (**Sustain**) to some combination of playing techniques, then when Dorico plays a note with those techniques it will decide whether to use a **staccato** sound or a **sustain** based the duration of the note.

-When you create a composite sound (by clicking **+**) a single branch is created.
+When you create a composite sound (by clicking **+** at the bottom of the page) a single branch is created.
 You can add other branches to the composite sound by clicking **+** on the right.